-Renew the filter element before the maintenance interval if the vacuum indicator shows red or emits a signal.
+Renew the filter element earlier than the maintenance interval if the vacuum indicator shows red.

 The filter element must not be cleaned in water or be blown clean with compressed air.
 There is always a risk that the filter element will be damaged when it is cleaned.